wp-plugins/soundy-audio-playlist/readme.txt

 * Click on "Install Now".
 * Click on "Activate Plugin".
 * Go to Settings > Soundy Audio Playlist.
-* If you rapidly need a test playlist to experiment the plugin, click on the Test button and then on the Save Changes button.
+* If you rapidly need a test playlist to experiment the plugin, click on the "Test" button and then on the "Save Changes" button.

 1. Go into the *Edit Page* or *Edit Post* tool of any page in the Admin area.
 1. Set the option *Enable Soundy Playlist* to *Yes* in the Soundy Audio Playlist meta box and update the page.
 1. The page will then play the default playlist when displayed.
-1. To have he playlist displayed in the content, insert the [sdy_pl playlist] short code anywhere in the content of this page.
+1. To have the playlist displayed in the content, insert the [sdy_pl playlist] short code anywhere in the content of this page.

 * To set up plugin defaults, go to Settings > **Soundy Audio Playlist** in the admin area and fill out the input fields.
 * For help, here is a [tutorial](http://webartisan.ch/en/products/soundy-audio-playlist/free-wordpress-plugin/#wa_tutorial).